ioetbc/rubber-ducker/extension/README.md

 2. To call a route in the ap you need to call it with an authorization header set to the accessToken.
 To do this in the svelete components you call `tsvscode.postMessage({ type: 'getToken', value: undefined})` which will post a message to the provider.
 In the provider in the `onDidRecieveMessage` switch statement you create a case called `getToken` which then calls `TokenManager.getToken()` which will return the accessToken.
 The access token can then be used to called protected routes in the api.

+3. login button just posts a message with a type of `authenticate` again the post message will be picked up by the `onDidRecieveMessage` function in the sidebarProvider.

 ### To send messages from the webview to the provider

-you can get the panel and the components / pages to speak to eachother by using something like `tsvscode.postMessage` this will post a message from the component to the provider and you can pick the data up by listening for the events in the `onDidReceiveMessage` hook within the provider
+you can get the panel and the components / pages to speak to eachother by using something like `tsvscode.postMessage` this will post a message from the component to the provider and you can pick the data up by listening for the events in the `onDidReceiveMessage` hook within the provider.
+The authenticate case calls the authenticate function with a callback.
+The authenticate function starts a polka server and listens on port 5431.
+It thjen calls `localhost:3002/auth/github` which is an express route in the api at the route will call res.redirect`(http://localhost:54321/auth/${req.user.accessToken});` which the extension is listening out for here `app.get("/auth/:token", async (req, res) => {` this will then save the token in the global webview state.
+Once it has saved the token it will call the callback function `webviewView.webview.postMessage({ type: "token", value: TokenManager.getToken() });` which posts a message to the webview with a value take from the global state which we just updated.
+In the svelete file we have a `window.addEventListener('message', async event => {` which listens out for the messages in a switch statement and then calls the `/me` endpoint in the api to check it is a valis auth token and returns the user.

 ### To send messages from the provider to the webview